manuelprogramming/PDFMerger/README.md

 # PDFMerger
 This is a simple PyQt5 based PDF Merger.
-I wanted to create a small Desktop App for merging and splitting PDF since i didn't want to upload my personal data to some shady website.
+I wanted to create a small Desktop App for merging and splitting PDF.
+This project ist just a learning project and will not be maintained any further

 ## Getting Started